 - The company is now focused on executing its strategy and developing its first-in-class technology.

-On 14th September 2017, the life science and investment community gathered for the annual Biotech and Money Assembly and Awards Gala Dinner, where Cambridge-based Bicycle Therapeutics was named winner in the Life Science Growth Company of the Year category for companies over three years old.
+On 14 September 2017, the life science and investment community gathered for the annual Biotech and Money Assembly and Awards Gala Dinner, where Cambridge-based Bicycle Therapeutics was named winner in the Life Science Growth Company of the Year category for companies over three years old.
 The awards recognise organisations’ and individuals’ achievements between 1 June 2016 and 1 June 2017, a period that has seen Bicycle Therapeutics reach several notable milestones.
-Dr Kevin Lee, chief executive officer, and Dr Michael Skynner, Vice President of Operations, sat down with Biotech and Money to discuss Bicycle Therapeutics’ development thus far, as well as its plans for the future.
+Dr Kevin Lee, Chief Executive Officer, and Dr Michael Skynner, Vice President of Operations, sat down with Biotech and Money to discuss Bicycle Therapeutics’ development thus far, as well as its plans for the future.

 Strategic collaborations in oncology and beyond